digicert/pkilint/README.md

 For further information on this linter, see [the Wiki page](https://github.com/digicert/pkilint/wiki/lint_etsi_cert).

 This tool lints certificates against the profiles specified in ETSI EN 319 412 and TS 119 495.
-Currently, the tool has the most comprehensive support for website authentication certificates, but support for electronic signature, electronic seal, and timestamping certificates is planned.
+Currently, the tool has the most comprehensive support for website authentication and electronic signature certificates, but support for electronic seal and timestamping certificates is planned.

 The `lint` sub-command requires that the user provide the certificate type/profile of the certificate so that the appropriate